myfreecomm/nexaas-auditor/README.md

   config.enabled = true
   config.logger = Rails.logger

-  # use audit logging for 'app.*' instrumented events
+  # use audit logging for bussiness-logic instrumented events
   config.log_app_events = true

-  # use statistics tracking for 'app.*' instrumented events
+  # use statistics tracking for bussiness-logic instrumented events
   config.track_app_events = true

-  # use statistics tracking for default rails instrumented events
+  # use statistics tracking for default Rails instrumented events
+  # don't forget to add the 'nunes' gem to your Gemfile (we use Nunes to do the
+  # heavy lifting on the instrumented Rails events)
   config.track_rails_events = true

-  # optionally, prepend statistics metric names on the service. use this if you
+  # optionally, prepend statistics metric names with your app name. use this if
-  # use the same statistics service (ie StatHat) for multiple apps
+  # you use the same statistics service (ie StatHat) for multiple apps.
   config.statistics_namespace = 'myappname'

   if Rails.env.production?
     # use StatHat service in production only
+    # don't forget to add the 'stathat' gem to your Gemfile
     config.statistics_service = 'stathat'
     config.stathat_settings = {key: 'stathat-ez-key'}
   else
-    # the 'log' service only writes the stats to the logger instead of sending
+    # the 'log' service only writes the stats to the audit log instead of
-    # them to an external service.
+    # sending them to an external service.
     config.statistics_service = 'log'
   end
 end

-# setups all subscribers
+# setup all subscribers
 Nexaas::Auditor.subscribe_all
 ```